 Category: RaspberryPi

-Raspberry Pi 4: First Impressions
+Raspberry Pi 4: First impressions

 A suprisingly capable single board computer with endless possibilities

-In the last months, chimp, my old 2013 ZOTAC ZBOX ID42 HTPC, has been struggling more and more to decode and transcode high-resolution video on the fly, especially when encoded in H.265/HEVC.
+, my old 2013 ZOTAC ZBOX ID42 HTPC, has been struggling more and more to decode and transcode high-resolution video on the fly, especially when encoded in H.265/HEVC.
 Thus, I set out to find a worthy successor to act as a squire to my TV.
 The ZOTAC still works, mind you, but it has become slow, loud and it takes ages to boot Arch Linux.

 Raspberry Pi NinkBox kit.